 CONSERVATION - FERAL HOGS DESTROY WILDLIFE HABITAT

 Habitat for turkey, quail and other nesting birds is being destroyed by a non-native species - feral hogs.
-Since the days of open range, a few missouri counties have had populations of domestic wild hogs.
-In recent years some people have illegally introduced hogs that have been crossed with the European boar strain to produce animals that reproduce prolifically and have strong survival instints that make them especially wary.
+Since the days of open range, a few Missouri counties have had populations of domestic wild hogs.
+In recent years some people have illegally introduced hogs that have been crossed with the European boar strain to produce animals that reproduce prolifically and have strong survival instint that make them especially wary.
 Populations of feral hogs have been reported in 20 counties primarily south of highway 50, with estimated numbers of 50,000.
 A feral hog is defined as any hog, including Russian and European wild boar, that is not conspicuously identified by ear tags or other forms of identification and is roaming freely upon public or private lands without the landowner's permission.

 They can -